krissrex/DnbHackathonAlexaSkillBackend/Readme.md

 ## Optimizations

+> Stuff I didn't do because it was a hackathon with 24 hours of coding

 ### No account linking

 The Alexa Skill should use [Account Linking](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/linking-an-alexa-user-with-a-user-in-your-system) to let Alexa users authorize on the Personal Assistant using OAuth.

+### Hardcoded backend ip

+The backend ip address is set in the [backend](lambda/src/backend.js) file.
+Use ENV variables or something.